 "Griffin, I'm Chaos incarnate, I know everything I want to.
 You shouldn't be that surprised," I sigh heavily, looking her deep in the eyes.
 "Of course I know that you have a child.
 One that you gave away for adoption and who is now working as your PA.
 I would know the answer to my question too but you know how much I hate to look into your kind's minds."

 "I guess you're right," she looks at the air in front of her, not actually seeing.
 "I wanted to give her a normal life, wanted to keep her away from all the death our kind faces early on."

 "That's not how it works and you know it," I put a hand on her shoulder, squeezing it a little.
 "She still faced death, just not in the full scale a Mortis Auxilium usually does."

-"Don't call her that," her look dropped to the floor, but I still see the tears gathering in her eyes.
+"Don't call her that," her look drops to the floor but I still see the tears gathering in her eyes.
 "I know what she is, I just don't want to hear it.
 It's easier to live denying the fact that your child is existing only to keep life and death balanced."